Tour

 Mile 5.4 (8.7 km): We join the NOK bike path in Jevenstedt.
 We left Rendsburg following the Ochsenweg bike path leading here because it looked more interesting than the towpath to Hasenkrug, etc.

-Mile 13.1 (21.1 km): This is the southern end of the high railroad
+Mile 13.1 (21.1 km): This is the southern end of the high railroad bridge

-bridge at Rendsburg.
-If you wonder what we are doing back in Rendsburg,
+at Rendsburg.
+If you wonder what we are doing back in Rendsburg, we are simply following

-we are simply following the twisty, windy, loopy route on the map.
-After
+the twisty, windy, loopy route on the map.
+After riding 21 kilometer, we are just

-riding 21 kilometer, we are just a few blocks from where we spent last night.
+a few blocks from where we spent last night.
+However here is a horizontal elevator

-a horizontavator before.
-But that is what this is.
-It hangs below the Railroad
+(huh?).
+Well, I have never heard of a horizontavator before.
+But that is what this

-Bridge and moves people, cars, and bikes from one bank of the canal to the
+is.
+It hangs below the Railroad Bridge and moves people, cars, and bikes from one

-other.
-In German, it is called a Schwebefähre, a type of Hängebahn.
+bank of the canal to the other.
+In German, it is called a Schwebefähre,

-A Schwebe means to swing or suspend and Fähre means ferry.
+a type of Hängebahn.
+A Schwebe means to swing or suspend and

+Fähre means ferry.
 A Hängebahn is simply a hanging vehicle.
-Why do I capitalize nouns
+Why

-in German?
+do I capitalize nouns in German?
 Because the Germans do; what can I say?

 Mile

 27.6 (44.4 km): We stop for the afternoon in Sehestedt.
-It is a quiet
+It is a quiet village

-village with a bit of history.
+with a bit of history.
 There is a Gut here.
-A Gut
+A Gut is a large set

-is a large set of farm buildings that were occupied by a very rich farmer
+of farm buildings that were occupied by a very rich farmer of a member of the petit

-of a member of the petit nobility.
-The main house of a Gut is usually
+nobility.
+The main house of a Gut is usually a Herrenhaus.
+This

-a Herrenhaus.
-This one was built in 1728.
-The buildings are typical
+one was built in 1728.
+The buildings are typical of the architectural style of this

-of the architectural style of this part of northern Germany.
+part of northern Germany.

 There

-is also a monument in town, not far from the Gut that memorializes
+is also a monument in town, not far from the Gut that memorializes a bit

-16, 1813), marched north to meet their allies, the Danes.
-The Danes had
+north to meet their allies, the Danes.
+The Danes had a fortress at Rendsburg but

-a fortress at Rendsburg but before the ragtag remnants of the French and
+before the ragtag remnants of the French and Danish Armies could reach the fortress,

-the allied Prussian, Swedish, and Russian armies.
-Who even though vastly
+they encountered a few units of the allied Prussian, Swedish, and Russian armies.

-outnumbered, denied the French and Danish access to Rendsburg.
-The Battle
+Who even though vastly outnumbered, denied the French and Danish access to Rendsburg.

 We spend the night in Pension Alteschmiede, owned by Frau Fell.
 The address is Haupt Strasse 20, 24814 Sehestedt.
 The telephone is 04357/1021 or 04357/580.
 This is a Ferienwohnungen or a vacation apartment.
 It includes a bedroom, a kitchen, and a living room.
 Usually, they expect a multi-night stay but for only one night they charge €55.
-After securing the Pension, our first order of business is to cycle 4.5 kilometer to Holtsee to purchase a picnic supper and some thing to wash our food down.
+After securing the Pension, our first order of business is to cycle 4.5 kilometer to Holtsee to purchase a picnic supper and something to wash our food down.
 In Holtsee, we found a wonderful cheese manufacturer that we support by leaving behind some of our tourist Euros.

 Day 5: Sehestedt to Kiel

 Day Overview: There are some minor hills but nothing over 30 feet or so.
 There is also a small amount of gravel.
-As to the path conditions, one area between Albersdorf and Lüjenwestedt is down right challenging but only for about a kilometer through a nature preserve along side the Haaler Au.
+As to the path conditions, one area between Albersdorf and Lüjenwestedt is downright challenging but only for about a kilometer through a nature preserve alongside the Haaler Au.

 Mile 0 (0 km): We wake up to the sound of pounding rain.
 It does not look like a fun day to bicycle.
-After slowly eating breakfast to wait out what we hope is just a shower, we admit that the sky is uniformly leaden and it looks as if we will just have be wet today.
+After slowly eating breakfast to wait out what we hope is just a shower, we admit that the sky is uniformly leaden and it looks as if we will just have to be wet today.
 We shove off downhill toward the ferry just a block away and head to the south side of the canal.

 Mile

-1.9 (3.0 km): Our first mission is to check out the Alte Eider
+1.9 (3.0 km): Our first mission is to check out the Alte Eider Kanal.

-Kanal.
-This canal was built 1777 to 1784 and it was used until 1884.
+This canal was built between 1777 to 1784 and it was used until 1884.
+In those days,

-In those days, one could ship goods from Kiel to Rendsburg in as little
+one could ship goods from Kiel to Rendsburg in as little as 12 hours.
+Today however,

-as 12 hours.
-Today however, one can go from Kiel all the way to Brunsbüttel
+one can go from Kiel all the way to Brunsbüttel in less than 7 hours.

 From the Old Eider Canal, one could continue to follow the map on another one of those loops but it is raining and one would need a sense of humor for that.
 I check and no one here has any of the humor necessary.
-So, we ride the 3 kilometer back to the ferry and turn east up the towpath towards the Eiderkanalschleuse, or the Eider Canal Locks.
+So, we ride the 3 kilometers back to the ferry and turn east up the towpath towards the Eiderkanalschleuse, or the Eider Canal Locks.
 That loss of humor saves us 33 kilometers.

 Mile 22.2 (35.7 km): We stop in Ottendorf for our picnic lunch (leftovers from breakfast).
 The sign says it is 14 kilometers to downtown Kiel and the end of the tour.